Sleep Apnea

 Book An Appointment Today!

 Contact our Kenosha sleep apnea dentist at (262) 652-9083 if you are experiencing sleep apnea symptoms.
 With over 25 years of experience, Dr. Mata-Stein cares for patients with sleep apnea from Kenosha, Pleasant Prairie, Sturtevant, WI and many surrounding areas.
-You may also schedule at our downtown Loop Chicago dental office if you are experiencing signs and symptoms.

 Skip to content